galterdatalab/foundations-genomebrowsers/README.md

 You don't need to download anything for this session.
 All you need is a computer with an internet browser and an internet connection.

 **There are no slides for this session**.
 It was created to be entirely hands-on.
 We do have guides for both genome browsers available at the Galter Library website at our [Genome Browsers GalterGuide page](https://galter.northwestern.edu/galterguides?url=https%3A%2F%2Flibguides.galter.northwestern.edu%2Fgenome-browsers).

+# Explore, explore, explore!
+We won't have time to explore even a fraction of all the tracks available.
+There are some very cool features in both browsers in expression, comparative genomics, and other track sets that we won't have time to cover.
+So don't be afraid to explore on your own.

 # Helpful guides and support materials
 In addition to our GalterGuides, there are lots of support materials available for each genome browser.